radius-project/blog/radblog/content/posts/2024/radius-workload-identity-support/index.md

 1. In Kubernetes world, service accounts are used to provide an identity for applications running in pods.
 Kubernetes provides a service-account token in the form of a JWT (JSON Web Token).
 This token contains claims about the cluster, namespace and service-account.
 When Radius is installed with Azure Workload Identity enabled in a cluster which has AzWI mutating admission webhook installed,  the webhook  mounts the service-account token to the pod as a project volume.

-2. When ucp/ applications-rp/ bicep-de has to communicate with Azure for managing a resource, it first sends request to Entra with its App ID and service-account token (JWT).
+2. When ucp/ applications-rp/ bicep-de has to communicate with Azure for managing a resource, it first sends request to Entra ID with its App ID and service-account token (JWT).
+Microsoft Entra ID is a suite of identity and access management solutions that includes Azure AD along with other services designed to secure access to resources and manage identities across various environments.
+App ID is an application that is registered in Azure Active Directory (Azure AD) and is used to authenticate with Azure resources.

 3. Entra uses the claim from this JWT to verify that it is indeed k8s_cluster:radius-system:ucp that is making the request.
 It verifies by communicating with the cluster's configured OIDC provider.